-- TO: Council members - FROM: John Harrison Information Officer - SUBJECT: Draft annual report to Congress for Fiscal Year 2017 - PROPOSED ACTION: Approve draft report for 90 days of public comment - SIGNIFICANCE: The Northwest Power Act requires the Council to report annually to Congress and to make the draft report available for 90 days of public comment prior to submission to Congress.
-The draft report in your packet is for Fiscal Year 2017, which ends September 30, 2017.
+- TO: Council members - FROM: John Harrison Information Officer - SUBJECT: Annual report to Congress for Fiscal Year 2017 - PROPOSED ACTION: Approve annual report following 90 days of public comment - SIGNIFICANCE: The Northwest Power Act requires the Council to report annually to Congress and to make the draft report available for 90 days of public comment prior to submission to Congress.
+The report in your packet is for Fiscal Year 2017, October 1, 2016 to Sept.
+30, 2017.